Al-Zabadani

 Al-Zabadani or Az-Zabadani (الزبداني) is a city and popular hill station in southwestern Syria in the Rif Dimashq Governorate, close to the border with Lebanon.
 It is located in the center of a green valley surrounded by high mountains at an elevation of around 1,100 m.

-Its history is linked to the oldest capital in history, Damascus.
 It is located to the right of the international road linking Damascus to Beirut, in the middle of the distance between Damascus and Baalbek, in a mountain valley in the Syrian mountain range, where it rises between 1,150 and 1,250 meters above sea level.
 Zabadani is located in the semi-arid to semi-humid region, with an average rainfall of 500 mm per year.
 It is bordered by two mountain ranges, Mount Senir to the west and Jabal Al Shaqif to the east, and in the middle of it is a green carpet that forms the Zabadani Plain.

 According to the Syria Central Bureau of Statistics (CBS), in the 2004 census Al-Zabadani had a population of 26,285.

+Etymology

+Zabadani's name likely derives from Aramaic.

 Overview

 Compared to Damascus, the weather in Al-Zabadani tends to be milder in summer, about 5–8 degrees lower, but from December to the end of February it is colder with a lot of snow, and the temperature drops to −10 degrees.

 The mild summer weather, along with scenic views, led the French colonial rulers to develop the city as a traditional summer resort and hill station, and has made the town a popular resort, both for tourists and for visitors from Syrian cities on the plains, especially nearby Damascus, and for tens of thousands of visitors from the Arabian peninsula.
 A more elevated region than Al-Zabadani is its neighbour Bloudan, also a resort for thousands of tourists.
 Bloudan is about 1,500 metres above sea level.

 Al-Zabadani is predominantly Sunni, with a substantial Christian population, who have their own church and monastery.
 Before the Syrian Civil War, Al-Zabadani was rapidly growing and was well connected to Damascus.
-The War led to substantial destruction and damage of infrastructure and property, with rebuilding in progress.
+The war led to substantial destruction and damage of infrastructure and property.
+As a result, town's population has seen no substantial growth in the past two decades, currently standing (as of January 2025) at about 25,000 (of whom 2,000 are recently returned displaced persons).